LucasSprakel/LucasSprakel/README.md

 Hey 👋,

 I am a studying Computer Engeneering at Federal University of Paraiba.
 Interested in Information Security, DJANGO and new technologies.
-I LOVE PYTHON

 ## 📫 Get in touch
 [![Gmail](https://imgur.com/RpheCdT.png)](mailto:lucassprakel@gmail.com) &ensp;